-A versionControlDetails object SHALL contain sufficient information to uniquely and permanently identify the revision of the files that were scanned.
+A versionControlDetails object SHOULD contain sufficient information to uniquely and permanently identify the revision of the files that were scanned.

 NOTE: The required set of properties depends on the VCS and on the engineering system within which it is used.
 Consider Git as an example.
 The revisionId property (containing a commit id) would suffice.
-The branch property might not suffice because a Git branch is a pointer to the latest commit along a line of development; however, branch together with timestamp might suffice (although that is not an idiomatic use of Git).
-Similarly, tag might not suffice because a Git tag can be removed, but if the engineering system guaranteed that certain tags (such as those specifying public releases) were stable, then tag might suffice.
+The branch property (§3.23.5) might not suffice because a Git branch is a pointer to the latest commit along a line of development; however, branch together with asOfTimeUtc (§3.23.7) might suffice (although that is not an idiomatic use of Git).
+Similarly, revisionTag (§3.23.6) might not suffice because a Git tag can be removed, but if the engineering system guaranteed that certain tags (such as those specifying public releases) were stable, then revisionTag might suffice.

-uri property
+repositoryUri property

-A versionControlDetails object SHALL contain a property named uri whose value is a string containing an absolute URI [RFC3986] that specifies the location of the repository containing the scanned files.
+A versionControlDetails object SHALL contain a property named repositoryUri whose value is a string containing an absolute URI [RFC3986] that specifies the location of the repository containing the scanned files.

 revisionId property

-A versionControlDetails object SHOULD contain a property named revisionId whose value is a string that uniquely and permanently identifies the appropriate revision of the scanned files.
+A versionControlDetails object SHOULD contain a property named revisionId whose value is a redactable (§3.5.2) string that uniquely and permanently identifies the appropriate revision of the scanned files.

 branch property

-A versionControlDetails object MAY contain a property named branch whose value is a string containing the name of a branch containing the correct revision of the scanned files.
+A versionControlDetails object MAY contain a property named branch whose value is a redactable (§3.5.2) string containing the name of a branch containing the correct revision of the scanned files.

-tag property
+revisionTag property

-A versionControlDetails object MAY contain a property named tag whose value is a string containing a tag that has been applied to the revision in the VCS.
+A versionControlDetails object MAY contain a property named revisionTag whose value is a redactable (§3.5.2) string containing a tag that has been applied to the revision in the VCS.

 NOTE 1: This specification refers to an identifier for a revision in a VCS as a “tag”.
 Different VCSs use different terms; for example, Visual Studio Team Services Version Control calls it a “label”.

-NOTE 2: Although VCSs generally allow a revision to have more than one tag, the tag property is not an array.
-The purpose of tag is to aid in identifying a revision so that a scan can be reproduced, not to exhaustively describe the revision.
+NOTE 2: Although VCSs generally allow a revision to have more than one tag, the revisionTag property is not an array.
+The purpose of revisionTag is to aid in identifying a revision so that a scan can be reproduced, not to exhaustively describe the revision.

-timestamp property
+asOfTimeUtc property

-A versionControlDetails object MAY contain a property named timestamp whose value is a string specifying the date and time at which the revision was created.
-The string SHALL be in the format specified in §3.8.
+A versionControlDetails object MAY contain a property named asOfTimeUtc whose value is a string in the format specified in §3.9, specifying a UTC date and time that can be used to synchronize an enlistment to the state of the repository as of that time.

+NOTE: In some VCSs, the “synchronize by date” feature requires the time to be expressed in the server’s time zone.
+In such a case, the SARIF producer would need to know the server’s time zone to correctly populate asOfTimeUtc.

-properties property
+mappedTo property

-A versionControlDetails object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the VCS revision that is not explicitly specified in the SARIF format.
+A versionControlDetails object MAY contain a property named mappedTo whose value is an artifactLocation object (§3.4) that specifies the location in the local file system to which the root of the repository was mapped at the time of the analysis.

+This property makes it possible to map any artifactLocation to the repository, if any, to which the file belongs.
+The mapping algorithm SHALL be as follows, or any algorithm with the same result (a clarifying example follows):

+Resolve the artifactLocation as far as possible using the procedure specified in §3.14.14.
+Denote the resolved artifactLocation by a.